strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 ## JavaScript Experience

-After a thorough exploration and discussion of writing the LoopBack 4 application in Javascript, this month we summarized our findings and achievements in blog [loopback4-javascript-experience](https://strongloop.com/strongblog/loopback4-javascript-experience/).
+After a thorough exploration and discussion of writing the LoopBack 4 application in Javascript, this month we summarized our findings and achievements in our ["Experimenting with Plain JavaScript Programming in LoopBack 4"](https://strongloop.com/strongblog/loopback4-javascript-experience/) blog post.
 It talks about the LoopBack 4 artifacts that we are able to create in JavaScript and also the limitations.
 A plan of subsequent stories is included in the blog.

 ## Other Updates